-The final list included 60 potential indicators, including all phases of care (Table 1, adapted from reference # 2).
-The developed QIs span practice disciplines (surgery, pathology, medical oncology, radiation oncology, and enterostomal therapy) as well as phases of the cancer care continuum.
-Some indicators such as for systemic therapy in metastatic disease (including toxicity of chemotherapy) and Enhanced Recovery After Surgery (ERAS®) were evaluated but did not meet the criteria for selection.
+The final list included 60 potential indicators, including all phases of care (Table 1, adapted from reference 2).
+The developed quality indicators span practice disciplines (surgery, pathology, medical oncology, radiation oncology, and enterostomal therapy), as well as phases of the cancer care continuum.
+Some indicators, such as for systemic therapy in metastatic disease (including toxicity of chemotherapy) and Enhanced Recovery After Surgery (ERAS®), were evaluated but did not meet the criteria for selection.
 One of the limitations of the list discussed at the meeting included the fact that there were no indicators dealing with psychosocial or palliative care.
 However, quality indicators in both areas have been previously described for cancer patients in general and could be added to the list if the participants decide to measure them in the future.

-C. Rationale for and development of a quality of care scorecard towards strategic targets.^{11,12} The following quotation nicely sums up the goals of scorecard implementation: "Better to have a mediocre strategic plan well implemented and measured than an outstanding corporate strategy fail due to poor execution".
+C. Rationale for and development of a quality of care scorecard

+The concept of a scorecard to measure performance and drive positive change was first put forth by Kaplan and Norton in 199210 and represents a management system that organizations use to: communicate what they are trying to accomplish; align the day-to-day work that everyone is doing with strategy; prioritize projects, products, and services; and measure and monitor progress towards strategic targets.
+11,12 The following quotation nicely sums up the goals of scorecard implementation: "Better to have a mediocre strategic plan well-implemented and measured than an outstanding corporate strategy fail due to poor execution."
 The concept of a balanced scorecard has recently been adapted to healthcare settings.
-Scorecards evaluating the performance of healthcare professionals and centres are currently in use in other disciplines, but none yet exist for genitourinary cancers in Canada.
+Scorecards evaluating the performance of healthcare professionals and centres are currently in use in other disciplines, but none yet exist for genitourinary (GU) cancers in Canada.